Federated Feature Selection for Cyber-Physical Systems of Systems: Numerical evaluation

-where $R$ is the number of communication rounds before the all the $L$ \ac{AV}'s involved in the distributed feature selection converge to a solution, $z+1$ is the number of nonzero floating point numbers belonging to the probability vector $\boldsymbol{p}^l$ (Eq. (\ref{eq:joint_probability}) exchanged between the \acp{AV} during each round plus the weight $p(l)$ (Eq. (\ref{eq:probability_data_from_node})).
+where $R$ is the number of communication rounds before all the $L$ \acp{AV} involved in the distributed \ac{FS} converge to a solution, $z+1$ is the number of nonzero floating point numbers belonging to the probability vector $\mathbf{p}_l$ in \eqref{eq:joint_probability} exchanged between the \acp{AV} during each round plus the weight $\omega_l$ in \eqref{eq:probability_data_from_node}.
 The symbol $b$ is the size of the bit map used to reconstruct the position of the non-zero elements exchanged between the \acp{AV} and the edge server.
-On the other hand we compute the compression obtained through the feature selection as
+On the other hand, we compute the compression obtained through the \ac{FS} as:

-where $F\subseteq D$ is the set of selected features and $D$ is the entire set of features.
+where $F\subseteq D$ is the selected set, and $D$ is the entire set of features.